daviemakz/mysql-connection-pool-manager/README.md

 # Contributing

-All contributions are welcome, please read my [CONTRIBUTING.md](https://github.com/daviemakz/mysql-connection-pool-manager/blob/master/CONTRIBUTING.md) first.
+All contributions are very welcome, please read my [CONTRIBUTING.md](https://github.com/daviemakz/mysql-connection-pool-manager/blob/master/CONTRIBUTING.md) first.
 You can submit any ideas as [pull requests](https://github.com/daviemakz/mysql-connection-pool-manager/pulls) or as [GitHub issues](https://github.com/daviemakz/mysql-connection-pool-manager/issues).
 If you'd like to improve code, please feel free!